Azure/CARML-Learn/docs/wiki/Lab 9 - Interoperability.md

-In this LAB you will explore how CARML is able to operate with both ARM JSON Templates & Bicep as well as Azure DevOps Pipelines & GitHub Workflows to meet different customer scenarios.
+In this lab you will explore how CARML is able to operate with both ARM JSON Templates & Bicep as well as with both Azure DevOps Pipelines & GitHub Workflows to meet different customer scenarios.

 There may be good reasons why a customer may not want to use these technologies just yet:
 - Bicep is still a relatively new DSL and not yet version 1.0.0